 If you’re wondering how long does it take to get a tax refund, know that there is not a single, specific timeframe for all taxpayers, and that delays can and do happen.

 The IRS cautions visitors to its website not to expect their refund by a certain date.
-Though most taxpayers typically receive their refund within three weeks, and in even less time if they e-file and choose direct deposit, there are several reasons why a payment might be delayed.
-Some snags are inevitable, even when there isn’t a pandemic-related backlog of paper returns for IRS staffers to wade through, as there was in 2020.
+Though most taxpayers typically receive their refund within three weeks, and possibly in even less time if they e-file and choose direct deposit, there are several reasons why a payment might be delayed.

 Here are some issues that could cause a holdup: